-Young star of popular Nevada ‘owl cam’ OK after 2-story jump
+Young star of popular Nevada ‘Owl Cam’ OK after 2-story jump

 Even NDOW employees have gotten swept up in the drama.

 “We were basically watching when the owlet got up on the ledge,” Keller said.
-“A woman in our office said, ‘I can’t look, I can’t look!’” just before the chick took its two-story dive.
+“A woman in our office said, ‘I can’t look.
+I can’t look!’” just before the two-story dive.

-The department posted an update later Monday, noting that the chick sat up after its fall, then took a nap with its head down, which looked alarming but is perfectly normal.
+The department posted an update later Monday, noting that the chick sat up after its fall and took a nap with its head down, which looked alarming but is perfectly normal.

 Keller said officials will discuss possible intervention if it looks like the parents have abandoned the chick.
 Usually the preferred option is to let nature take its course.